Digging Your Own Crystal

 Several of the privately owned mining claims let the public dig for a fee in their tailing piles.
 The average cost is $10 to $20 per day, per person, and you get to keep all the crystal you dig.
 The Mine Safety and Health Administration (MSHA) requires that all personnel on the operational mine site be MSHA certified with a 40 hour training course.
 This requirement prevents fee digging in the mining areas.
 You can also contact the Mount Ida Area Chamber of Commerce at 870-867-2723 for information and brochures.

 TIP: Your chances of finding crystal at a fee dig mine will be better if the mine is currently in operation.
 Ask if they have been mining recently.

 How To Dig Crystal

 Any vision of scooping crystal up by the bucket full with heavy equipment is false.
 All crystal is dug by hand to protect and prevent damage.
-Real miners use various size ‘digger bars’ to extract crystal by hand once a pocket is exposed.
+Real miners use various size digger bars to extract crystal by hand once a pocket is exposed.
 Heavy equipment (track hoe, dozers) are used to remove the larger rocks and over burden to gain access to the crystal veins and pockets.
-In the process, smaller pockets of crystal will be removed and wind up in the over burden or tailings.
-This is usually the easiest and most productive area for the novice to find crystal.
-Some of the mines let you dig in the quartz veins, and with a lot of hard work with hand tools it is possible to hit the mother load.
+In the process, smaller pockets of crystal will be removed and wind up in the over burden or tailings where fee digging is allowed.

 Small hand rakes and screwdrivers work well for scraping through the tailings for crystal.
 Larger crow bars and picks can also be used if you're into physical fitness.
 If you want a professional, custom made digger bar, you can buy one of Ray McGrew's at Judy's Crystals N Things.
 Tell Judy I sent you and she will probably show you how to use it.